snhmibby/www.degroteeik.be/content/FrogFest/_index.md

 We can use a field near the Frog for campervans.

 ## Food
 All day there will be something to snack on donation.
+Feel free to bring your own food to share for the potluck buffet.
 Saturday will be a dinner and Sunday will be a brunch by Pauline, our resident star chef.

-# Help us make something beatiful!
-At the moment we are busy organizing.
-If you'd like to help out send us a message.

-We are looking for people who want  to make music, host workshops, have a market stand, or just want to help co-create something amazing!

 ## Program

-### Saturday
+#### Saturday
 | Time  | What                                         | Where
 | ----- | -------------------------------------------- | ------------
 | 13:00 | [Opening ceremory](/frogfest/ceremony/)      | Sacred Space